Rotaerk/haskellTutorial/Chapter1.md

 z = 7
 ```

 The declarations within a module can refer to each other.
-For instance, in the following module, `x` and `y` are
+For instance, in the following module, `y` is
-both names for the same value:
+declared to be a name for the same value as `x`:

 ```hs
 module Foo where